prakash-js/Cheat-Guides/Basic Windows shell cmds.md

+## Windows Shells Overview

-In Windows, there are two ways to use commands: cmd.exe and powershell.exe.
+In Windows, there are two main environments for running commands: cmd.exe and powershell.exe.

 **CMD** is a traditional, text-based command-line interpreter based on MS-DOS.
 It has been a part of Windows operating systems for decades and offers limited updates.